Paul Knapman: Ladbroke Grove rail crash, 1999

 The Ladbroke Grove Rail crash (also known as The Paddington Rail crash) occurred on 5 October 1999.
 On that day in the morning, a Thames train to Bedwyn in Wiltshire left Paddington Station and collided head on with a First Great Western train travelling into Paddington from Cheltenham.
 The combined speed was 130 mph and ignited fuel, caused a fireball and the first carriage of the Cheltenham train was totally burnt out.
 Both drivers and 29 passengers, a total of 31 people were killed.
-The site of the crash and the dead came within the jurisdiction of the Coroner for Inner West London and the bodies were taken to an expanded mortuary at Westminster.
+The site of the crash and the dead came within the jurisdiction of the coroner for Inner West London and the bodies were taken to an expanded mortuary at Westminster.
 All the inquests were opened and adjourned at Westminster Coroner's Court.

-The inquests into all 31 dead was subsequently held at a special court at Westminster Council House.
+The inquests into all 31 dead were subsequently held at a special court at Westminster Council House.
 Each started with a very brief outline of the timings and mechanism of the accident.
-The Coroner heard the following evidence regarding each of the deceased: an outline of personal details, including character of each person provided by a relative; an indication of where it was estimated they were at the time of the collision assisted by visual aids; and a brief summary of the injuries and the cause of death (mostly severe burns) was provided by a pathologist.
+The coroner heard the following evidence regarding each of the deceased: an outline of personal details, including character of each person provided by a relative; an indication of where it was estimated they were at the time of the collision assisted by visual aids; and a brief summary of the injuries and the cause of death (mostly severe burns) was provided by a pathologist.

 Then, having heard all the evidence a contrivance was shared and announced, that a letter from The Lord Chancellor had just been delivered.
-The letter requested the Coroner to adjourn the inquest pending the result of a public enquiry conducted by Lord Cullen.
-This contrivance was as a consequence of legislation passed only a month earlier, whereby the Lord Chancellor could require an inquest to be adjourned and only resumed if the Coroner "believes there is exceptional reason for doing so".
+The letter requested the coroner to adjourn the inquest pending the result of a public enquiry conducted by Lord Cullen.
+This contrivance was as a consequence of legislation passed only a month earlier, whereby the Lord Chancellor could require an inquest to be adjourned and only resumed if the coroner "believes there is exceptional reason for doing so".

 The cause of the crash was found to be the driver of the Thames train from Paddington passing signal SN109 at red, probably due to bad sighting of SN109 and bright sunlight at a low angle, and other factors outlined.
-There had been previous difficulty with this signal and eight events of "signal passed at danger – SPAD" in the proceeding six years.
+There had been previous difficulty with this signal and eight events of "signal passed at danger – SPAD" in the preceding six years.
 Significant other problems surfaced, resulting in the creation of the Rail Safety Standards Board in 2003.

-In 2004 Thames Trains was fined a record £2,000,000 and were ordered to pay £75,000 in costs.
+In 2004, Thames Trains was fined a record £2,000,000 and were ordered to pay £75,000 in costs.
 The inquest was not resumed.